 to refer to the corresponding reference types.

 Because these are aliases, there are two ways to refer to each class, value type, and reference type, as outlined in the following table:

 Primitive class Value type Reference type

-As a matter of style, the lower-cased, keyword-based convention is preferred.
+As a matter of style, we suggest preferring the lower-cased, keyword-based convention.

 The restrictions on primitive class declarations include a special exception for